chatox/data-mining-course/upf/upf-evaluation.md

 :warning: Copying from external sources without acknowledging them in your work, and copying the work from other person/group in your class, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the [university regulations](https://seuelectronica.upf.edu/es/regim-disciplinari-dels-estudiants-de-la-universitat-pompeu-fabra), with a **suspension from the university** for a minimum of six months and a maximum of four years.

 ### 1.2.
-Getting a grade in the in-class tests or exam
+Getting a grade in the exam

-In-class tests and exams are individual work.
+Midterm exams and final exams are individual work.

-Not coming to an in-class test means a zero grade in that in-class test, unless you can justify your absence to the professor (*profesor de teoría*).
+Not coming to an exam means a zero grade in that test, unless you can justify your absence to the professor (*profesor de teoría*).

-:warning: Copying during a test/exam, knowingly facilitating the copy of others, elaborating, lending, or facilitating instruments for copying during an exam, are considered by the university as serious misconduct ("*falta grave*").
+:warning: Copying during an exam, knowingly facilitating the copy of others, elaborating, lending, or facilitating instruments for copying during an exam, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the university regulations, with a **suspension from the university** for a minimum of six months and a maximum of four years.

 ## 2. Guidelines for submitting your work

 ### 2.1.
 Exams

-The exam will be with pen and paper.
+The exam will usually be with pen and paper.

 ### 2.2.
 Practices and assignments